xiaoxianyu-office/mm/Items/Enchantments.md

 -   Used on melee weapons.
 -   Increases maximum loot by 1 per level.
 -   Increase chance for rare loot by 0.5% per level
--   At least 3 levels.
+-   Vanilla Max: 3

 **LOYALTY**

 -   "Loyalty"
 -   Used on tridents.
 -   Causes the trident to return when thrown.
--   At least 3 levels (uncertain what higher levels do).
+-   Vanilla Max: 3

 **OXYGEN**